hyperspy/hyperspy/doc/user_guide/tools.rst

     >>> s.isig[5::2].data
     array([5, 7, 9])

-Unlike numpy, HyperSpy supports indexing using decimal numbers, in which case HyperSpy indexes using the axis scales instead of the indices.
+Unlike numpy, HyperSpy supports indexing using decimal numbers or string (containing a decimal number and an units), in which case HyperSpy indexes using the axis scales instead of the indices.

 .. code-block:: python